0ddjob/BBC_Micros/README.md

 ```
 DB25             34-IDC
                   2  1
-        /INUSE    4--3 (the MC's floppy has pin 4 connected to GND)
+        /INUSE    4--3 (the MC's floppy has pin 4 connected to GND, not implemented)
                   6  5
     1---INDEX-----8  7
 14  2---/DS0-----10  9